Install Ollama

 brew install ollama

-If you don't have Homebrew yet, see Install Homebrew.
-The brew install drops a daemon you start manually, or you can install the .app for a menu-bar version that starts on login.
+No Homebrew yet?
+See Install Homebrew.
+The brew install gives you a daemon you start by hand.
+Or install the .app for a menu-bar version that launches on login.

 # start the ollama daemon (foreground)